Docker Monitoring: Challenges arising from the containers nature

 Challenges due to the transience of containers

-In monolithic client-server applications, we think about covering the application itself plus all servers involved and the communicational platform that connect them.
+In monolithic client-server applications, we think about covering the application itself plus all servers involved and the communicational platform that connects them.

 But if we are concerned about the performance of an application developed on microservices architecture and Docker containers, this approach could be inoperative.